 Clamped slab of homogeneous material.
-The shear force F at the upper clamp is balanced by an oppositely directed fixation force F on the lower clamp.
+The shear force F at the upper clamp is balanced by an oppositely directed fixation force Fon the lower clamp.
 The shear stress $\sigma = F/A$ is everywhere the same on all inner surfaces parallel with the clamps.
+1See for example D. A. Kessler, Surface physics: A new crack at friction, Nature 413, 260 (2001).